rooshanriaz/Cryptography/README.md

 ### Stream Cipher

 A Stream Cipher encrypts data one bit or byte at a time, often using a key stream generated from a secret key.
 Stream ciphers are faster than block ciphers and do not require padding.
 They are often used for encrypting real-time data such as voice or video streams.
 A popular example of a stream cipher is RC4, though more modern ciphers like ChaCha20 offer better security.
+Stream ciphers excel in fast, continuous data streams.

 ### ECB Mode of Operation